 The first time I distinctly remember my biracial identity being affirmed was, perhaps unsurprisingly, in Drake’s "You & The 6."
 “I used to get teased for being Black, and now I'm here and I'm not Black enough.”
 This line summed up the in-betweenness I had felt for most of my life; the tugging from either side of the aisle by those trying to have me racialize and categorize myself.

 I was accused by my white friends of “using” my Blackness on college admissions applications, and told that I wasn’t “really Black” throughout most of high school.
-Conversely, their characterization of me left me feeling unauthentic or disingenuous whenever I hung out with my Black friends.
+Consequently, their characterization of me left me feeling unauthentic or disingenuous whenever I hung out with my Black friends.
 Thanks to the toxic ways in which race defines and structures our interactions with one another, I felt trapped in a lightskin purgatory feeling both privileged and marginalized and not knowing how to reconcile that.

 This experience, however, gave me a unique perspective on a sociological phenomenon which has come to operationalize light-skin privilege — colorism.
 Colorism asserts that, as an outgrowth of white supremacy, the consequences of being both a racial minority and darker-skinned can compound.
 This can lead to, as in our case, not only a hierarchical social stratification between races but within them as well.

 According to the National Longitudinal Survey of Youth, sociologists found a correlation between students’ skin color and increased likelihood of being suspended.
-There aren’t only consequences for being darker-skinned, there are benefits for being lighter-skinned as well.
+There aren’t only consequences for being darker-skinned, there are benefits for being lighter-skinned, too.
 Using data drawn from the Multi City Study of Urban Inequality and the National Survey of Black Americans, researchers found a gradient in income based on skin tone.
 Among working men earning less than $100k per year, they found the following decline in hourly earnings: white skin ($15.94), light skin ($14.72), medium skin ($13.23) and dark skin ($11.72).